hetu-script/hetu-script/docs/docs/docs/en-US/binding/README.md

 ## External methods in classes

-It's possible for a Hetu class to have a external method, even if other part of this class is Hetu.
-In this case, the first argument passed from the script will be the instance instead of the namespace.
+A Hetu class could have a external method, even if other part of this class is all Hetu.

+When called, the first argument passed from the script will be the instance instead of the namespace.

 For example, we have the following class with a external method: